 This project is based on the notion of 'full-stack digital humanities', where the entire technology stack - from server to application to DNS routing - is built and maintained by the author.
 This is informed in some ways by the DH craft ethos, but also by a desire to embed scholarly values in every layer of the technical process.
-By using open source code and a minimal computer, I not only regain a sense of control I lose when using commercial products, but I'm learning useful skills and deepening my understanding of technology.
+By using open source code and hosting it on a minimal computer (for 5 years), I not only regained a sense of control I lose when using commercial products, but learned useful skills and deepened my understanding of technology.

 King's Digital Lab